Mississippi Pot Roast

 This post may contain affiliate links.
 Please read our disclosure policy.

-This unique recipe for Mississippi Pot Roast is full of flavor and the most tender roast you will ever try.
-Filled with butter and tangy peppers for a surprisingly comforting meal.
-Great over mashed potatoes or steamed rice.
+This unique recipe for Mississippi Pot Roast is full of flavor and features melt-in-your-mouth tender beef made with brown gravy mix, ranch seasoning, butter, and tangy pepperoncini.
+It’s a surprisingly comforting meal, perfect over mashed potatoes or steamed rice.

 tongs taking out some of the slow cooker Mississippi pot roast.